 For instance, some controls may only show economic benefits after several years, while others may not have any immediate economic benefits but provide long-term improvements in safety performance.

-Therefore organizations must consistently review their processes and adjust accordingly while seeking expert guidance where necessary from professionals who specialize in hazard mitigation strategies.
+Therefore organizations must consistently review their processes and adjust accordingly while seeking expert guidance where necessary from professionals who specialize in hazard and risk mitigation and strategies.

 What is the difference between a control measure and a preventive measure?